Afrovenator

+Afrovenator (/ˌæfroʊvᵻˈneɪtər/; "African hunter") is a genus of megalosaurid theropod dinosaur from the Middle or Late Jurassic Tiourarén Formation and maybe the Irhazer II Formation of the Sahara region of Niger in western Africa.
+Afrovenator represents the only named definitive Gondwanan megalosaur, with proposed material of the group present in the Tacuarembó Formation of Uruguay and the Tendaguru Formation of Tanzania, both dated to the Late Jurassic.

 Discovery and naming

 The remains of Afrovenator were discovered in 1993 in the Tiourarén Formation of the department of Agadez in Niger.
 The Tiourarén was originally thought to represent the Hauterivian to Barremian stages of the early Cretaceous Period, or approximately 132 to 125 million years ago (Sereno et al. 1994).
-However, re-interpretation of the sediments showed that they are probably Mid-Jurassic in age, dating Afrovenator to the Bathonian to Oxfordian stages, between 167 and 161 mya.
+However, re-interpretation of the sediments showed that they are probably Middle to Late Jurassic in age, dating Afrovenator to the Bathonian to Oxfordian stages, between 167 and 161 mya.
 The sauropod Jobaria, whose remains were first mentioned in the same paper which named Afrovenator, is also known from this formation.